Duwaysan/SDA-Software-Development-Bootcamp/work/week-07/day-05/02. CCSPA - P1 (Setup)/Step 02. Django Backend Setup.md

 1. Install dependencies: `pipenv install django psycopg2-binary djangorestframework`
 - this will create a `Pipfile.lock`

-1. Start a new Django project within your virtual environment:  `django-admin startproject catcollector_backend .`
+1. Start a new Django project within your virtual environment:  `django-admin startproject backend .`

 2. **When you are done!... `exit`**